mikesealey/ci_pp2/README.md

 ### Creating a wireframe
 * This site must be accessible on desktop and mobile devices such as phones or tablets.
 Various sources forecast the mobile gaming industry to generate around $100-Billion* in 2025, so cross-device design from the start has been essential.
 [Source1](https://venturebeat.com/games/mobile-gaming-is-expected-to-generate-98-7-billion-in-revenue-globally-xsolla/#:~:text=Mobile%20gaming%20is%20expected%20to%20generate%20%2498.7%20billion%20in%20revenue%20globally%20%7C%20Xsolla,-Dean%20Takahashi%40deantak&text=Xsolla%20has%20a%20new%20State%20of%20Play%20report%20for%20Autumn%202024.&text=Image%20Credit%3A%20Xsolla-,Mobile%20gaming%20is%20expected%20to%20generate%20%2498.7%20billion%20in%20revenue,the%20market%20at%20%2465%20billion.)
 [Source2](https://www.statista.com/outlook/amo/media/games/mobile-games/worldwide?currency=usd) [Source3](https://www.verdict.co.uk/in-data-mobile-gaming-will-generate-195bn-in-revenue-by-2030/?cf-view)

-* Perhaps in contrast the the previous statement of modernity, I opted to go with a decidedly retro-feel, aiming to imitate very early personal computers, such as a [TRS-80 Model 4](https://www.classic-computers.org.nz/blog/2013-04-06-replacing-model4-screen.htm) with their green-monochrome colourscheme.
+Perhaps in contrast the the previous statement of modernity, I opted to go with a decidedly retro-feel, aiming to imitate very early personal computers, such as a [TRS-80 Model 4](https://www.classic-computers.org.nz/blog/2013-04-06-replacing-model4-screen.htm) with their green-monochrome colourscheme.

  ![Working TRS-80 Model 4](https://www.classic-computers.org.nz/blog/images/2013-05-06-new-old-model4.jpg)

-* Using Balsamiq, I mocked up some wireframes showing a fairly simple, static design - the branding comes in the form of a Logo or Title of sorts, stretched accross the grid of tiles.
+Using Balsamiq, I mocked up some wireframes showing a fairly simple, static design - the branding comes in the form of a Logo or Title of sorts, stretched accross the grid of tiles.
 Any information or instructions are conveyed to the user via the "console" or terminal, in keeping with the retro, pre-GUI operating system style.
 ![alt text](./assets/readme_assets/image-1.png)

-### Once building was underway

 ## Code Sources
 A colleague of mine reccomended Jest's parameterised testing - simply pass an array of possible arguments to a single test, and it will test each one accordingly.
 This [blog-post](https://blog.codeleak.pl/2021/12/parameterized-tests-with-jest.html) was a fantastic stepping-stone in getting started.